 if you're alone.
 It's not a reservation fee.
 Even walk-ups pay.)

-There are actually two parking areas at Roads End,
+There are actually two parking areas on the paved loop at Roads End (waypoint ROADND),

 one for Copper Creek (north) and one for the Kings River and Bubbs Creek (east),

 but they are both served by the permit kiosk at waypoint ROADND.
-There are
+The kiosk is

 day use lot and the